biosemantics/charaparser-web/README.md

 * /definition: *add a defintion property to the class in the named ontology*
   * HTTP POST http://{host}/definition
   * Request body:If user value is empty, a shared ontology will be used.
 Otherwise, a user-specific version of the ontology will be used (See /createUserOntology).
+All other fields are required of a non-empty value.
     ```json
     {
-     	"user":"2",
+     	"user":"",
      	"ontology":"exp",
       "definition": "the summit of a root",
       "providedBy": "hongcui",